syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#members:enableSignature}

- Enables or disables the handwritten signature when the PDF viewer control is loaded initially.
+ Enables or disables the adding of handwritten signature over the PDF document.

 **Default Value**: true